3G, 4G, and 5G Networks: Why the Difference Can Affect Your Health

 These are far from all the studies on the effects of cell phone use on human health.
 Renowned researcher Dr. Magda Havas has collated thousands of studies on the biological effects of EMF exposure, many of which explore the link between mobile networks and health concerns.

 Luckily, there’s a lot you can do to protect yourself.
-I’ve spent hundreds of hours researching this topic, and I’ve made you a FREE guide, to show you free and inexpensive options to decrease your exposure.
+I’ve spent hundreds of hours researching this topic, and I'm sharing my Top-5 EMF Action Steps for free, to show you free and inexpensive options to decrease your exposure.

 Whether the network is 3G, 4G, or 5G, though, the way people use and carry their cell phones prolongs exposure next to some of our most sensitive organs.
 It has troubled me for a long time that carrying around a cell phone in pants pockets places it right next to sensitive reproductive organs, and girls and women often stick emitting phones in their bras, increasing breast cancer risk, decreasing the body’s energy immediately, and causing risk to heart function.